Artificial Neural Networks for Predicting Mechanical Properties of Crystalline Polyamide12 via Molecular Dynamics Simulations: Artificial neural network for constitutive law

-where $\mathcal{N}$ is encodes the ANN, $\boldsymbol{w}$ are known as the \emph{weights} of each neuron and $\mathcal{L}$ is a \emph{loss function}.
+Our task is to find an approximation to the constitutive model defined in Equation\eqref{eqn:const1}.
+Formally, we can express the learning problem as follows.
+Find such that where $\mathcal{N}$ is encodes the ANN, $\boldsymbol{w}$ are known as the \emph{weights} of each neuron and $\mathcal{L}$ is a \emph{loss function}.
 The task in supervised learning is to find optimal weights $\boldsymbol{w}$ such that the metric defined in the loss function is minimized.

-To select the ANN model parameters known as \emph{hyperparameters}, such as the number of hidden layers, number of neurons at each layers, type of activation functions and learning rate of the gradient descent, we conduct hyperparameter optimization.
-We chose two candidate activation functions which are commonly used in regression, \emph{ReLu} function and its smooth approximate version known as the \emph{Softplus} function.
+To select the ANN model parameters known as \emph{hyperparameters}, such as the number of hidden layers, the number of neurons in each layer, the type of activation functions and the learning rate of the gradient descent, we perform hyperparameter optimization.
+We chose two candidate activation functions that are commonly used in regression, \emph{ReLu} function and its smooth approximate version known as the \emph{Softplus} function.